How to Spot Original Toys

 - sticky or oily surface

-- strong chemical smell
+- strong chemical or fruit smell

-- dents that do not recover properly
+- dents that do not recover

 - air bubbles, leaks, or uneven filling